YistYU/YistYU.github.io/_pages/about.md

 ---

 I am a senior undergraduate student at **the Chinese University of Hong Kong**, pursuing a major in **Mathematics and Information Engineering**.
-My current research interest lies in machine learning and empower it with information theory, graph theory and optimization.
+My current research interest lies in machine learning and and using tools from information theory, graph theory, group theory and optimization.
 I love the intuitivity of graphs, probabilitistic models, randomness and coding.

 My short-term goal is to develop new machine learning methods, specifically graph neural networks, with non-trivial theoretical guarantees to resolve practical computational problems.
 My long-term goal is to build on the intersection between graph neural networks, classic information theory and network coding theory, all of whose architectures are sharing very similar network structures.